 The ‘Rhythm Beat (dementia) Blues’ technique combines principles of Base Stimulation, Holistic Pulsing, and Sitdance to effectively establish human interactions and meaningful connections.
 It is person-centred, intuitive, and easy to learn.

 A 2-hour workshop with creator Marcel Baaijens will teach you the ‘Rhythm Beat (dementia) Blues’ principles and empower you to put the technique into practice.
 Workshops are available on request.
 To request a workshop or find out if one is held contact Marcel or the Sitdance Facebook page.

-Sitdance produces professional DVD and online resources that enable activities staff to implements Sitdance.
+Sitdance produces professional video resources that enable activities staff to implements Sitdance.
+Videos are available as DVDs and download/streaming licences.
 For more about features, content, costs, and purchase options click here.

 A session with Marcel

 'Sitdance with Marcel' is a great entertainment activity for your residents.
 It is a unique opportunity for lifestyle staff to see the master in action.
 Click here to read more.